See you in Ljubljana!

 United States use electrical outlets of types A & B.

-I am attending the social event-dinner at Ble Azure; is there a dress code? 👗
+I am attending the social event-dinner at the rooftop restaurant of the InterContinental hotel; is there a dress code? 👗

 +

-This is a wonderful opportunity to get together under Athenian skies and watch the sunset over the Saronic Gulf...
-We are just happy to see you!
+This is a wonderful opportunity to get together and enjoy 360° views of this wonderful capital and the Alps; we are just happy to see you!

 Are we going for a morning run this year? 🏃 Shall I pack my running shoes?